ADGEfficiency/energy-py/readme.md

 ```
 ### Philosophy

-The aim of energy_py is to provide
+The aim of energypy is to provide

 - high quality implementations of agents suited to solving energy problems
 - energy environments based on decarbonization problems
 - tools to run experiments

-The design philosophies of energy_py are
+The design philosophies of energypy are

 - simplicity
 - iterative design